Franckgaud/profile-randomizer/README.md

-# profile-randomizer
-Simple javascript functions to randomize a list of users, written in JS/html/css and bootstrap
+## Simple Profile randomiser in pure Javascript and CSS